PINTO0309/openvino2tensorflow/README.md

   <img src="https://user-images.githubusercontent.com/33194443/104584047-4e688f80-56a5-11eb-8dc2-5816487239d0.png" />
 </p>

 This script converts the OpenVINO IR model to Tensorflow's saved_model, tflite, h5, tfjs, tftrt(TensorRT), CoreML, EdgeTPU, ONNX and pb.
 PyTorch (NCHW) -> ONNX (NCHW) -> OpenVINO (NCHW) -> openvino2tensorflow -> Tensorflow/Keras (NHWC) -> TFLite (NHWC).
 And the conversion from .pb to saved_model and from saved_model to .pb and from .pb to .tflite and saved_model to .tflite and saved_model to onnx.
 Support for building environments with Docker.
 It is possible to directly access the host PC GUI and the camera to verify the operation.
 NVIDIA GPU (dGPU) support.
+Intel iHD GPU (iGPU) support.

 [Special custom TensorFlow binaries](https://github.com/PINTO0309/Tensorflow-bin) and [special custom TensorFLow Lite binaries](https://github.com/PINTO0309/TensorflowLite-bin) are used.